judyz01/ecs-171-final-project/README.md

 ## Collaboration Section
 Name: Rashed Alrayssi
 Title: Writer
 Contribution: Worked on the discussion section of the written part of the assignment.
 Discussed some parts of choosing possible models for model 1.
-Helped with some coordination on Discord, editing the final write up, and with compiling the final readme.
+Helped with some coordination on Discord, editing the final write up, and with compiling the final readme, using some html for the pictures.

 Name: Kevin Guan
 Title: Programmer